-In the year 2023, we were able to raise over \$1600 towards the Autism Awareness Day at the start of the year.
-Term 2 saw the annual Movie Night, featuring "Sonic the Hedgehog 2", complete with a popcorn station, hot chocolate stall, and candy bar, providing students with a well-deserved break after weeks of exams.
+In 2024, we were able to raise over \$1465 at our annual bake sale for Autism Awareness Day at the start of the year.
+These funds were then reinvested into the school's Inclusive Education Faculty to support the learning of our students.

+Term 2 saw the annual Movie Night, featuring "Spider-Man: Across the Spider-Verse". complete with a popcorn station, hot chocolate stall, and candy bar vendor, providing students with a well-deserved break after weeks of exams.